 - Translation progress would be tracked for added packages.
 They should have upstream repository URL and translation platform project URL.
 A package can be linked with multiple release streams and should have a branch mapping.
 Once all versions / tags are sync’d with respective sources, differences could be generated.
 Packages should be sync’d at intervals.

-- Sync Jobs
+- Predefined Jobs

-- sync with translation platform for translation stats
+- sync with translation platform for projects

 - sync with release schedule to update calendar

 - sync with build system for build tags

 - required for branch mapping (this is one of the first steps)